 Taylor France, Veterinary Assistant - Taylor was born and raised in California.
 Her family moved to North Carolina back in 2013.
 Taylor has been apart of our team since April 2016.
 Taylor spends her spare time working with her 2 horses (Dewey and Dreamer), loving on her dog Maggie, and chasing around her cat Bennett.
 Her favorite part of working at Village Animal Hospital is meeting all of the unique patients we see.

 704-660-9663| After hours emergency 704-932-1182

-Jayme Morrison, Receptionist - "I am a receptionist and new addition to the family here at Village Animal Hospital.
+Jayme Morrison, Receptionist - "I am a receptionist here at Village Animal Hospital.
 I really enjoy working with a bunch of great people!
 I have always dreamed of working with animals and one day I hope to become an assistant.
-I am married to my best friend and have two amazing step daughters.
-I have 2 boxers named Luke and Lily, border collie named Cruise, cat named Bella, chickens, ducks, and goats.
+I am married to my best friend, have two amazing step daughters, and one son.
+I have 2 boxers named Luke and Lily, cat named Bella, chickens, ducks, and goats.
 I enjoy spending time with my family and friends, hunting, fishing, taking care of critters, and horseback riding."

 The staff at Village Animal Hospital welcome you!
 It's people that make the difference in a doctor visit, for you and your pet.
 The Doctors, Nurses and Technicians will make you feel appreciated and respected.
 The affection for all pets and their "humans" is obvious at Village Animal Hospital, with a lot of emphasis on caring for your dogs and cats.